Jeremiznoo/creds-aliases/README.md

 ## Usage

-Once the setup is complete, you'll be able to use the predefined aliases and functions to quickly access the environment variables for your CTF challenges.
+Once the setup is complete, you'll be able to use the predefined aliases and functions to quickly access the environment variables for your pentest missions.

 ### Environment Variables
 The following environment variables are set up: